Kamalrathi49/space_x_launch_program/README.md

 - redux
 - react-router

-The application is server by a node.js server which also renders the initial landing page.
+The application is served by a node.js server which also renders the initial landing page.
 Following libraries are used by the node.js server:
 - express
 - babel

-Following libraries are used for unit testing the frontend application:
+Unit test cases are writen by using following libraries:
 - jest
 - enzyme